 Lesson 7: In this lesson, the students will discuss quotes about grandparents before creating Cornell notes for an article about grandparents’ rights in France.
 They will then discuss the article by asking the questions they created while note-taking.

-Lesson 9: After another short discussion of a cartoon the students will read an article about same-sex marriage and complete an IB-style comprehension guide.
+Lesson 9: The students will read an article about same-sex marriage and complete an IB-style comprehension guide.
 Next, they’ll watch a Cyprien video on the same theme.
 While Cyprien’s videos are not always appropriate for classroom use, I did not personally find anything objectionable about this one.
 In fact, I found that his self-deprecating humor on this topic might spark some interesting discussion.Finally, the students will synthesize what they learned in the article and video by writing a “To Do” list for the mayor who married the couple in the article.

 Lesson 10: In this lesson, we’ll address the next subtopic–adoption.
 The students will read an article and then take notes using a technique that I learned from a professional development opportunity on critical thinking.
 I will assign each student a colored “hat” (just a card with a picture) to wear as they read an article about adoption.
 Based on the hat they are assigned, they will take notes on 1)the facts presented in the article, 2) their personal reactions, 3) the negative aspects of the ideas in the article, 4) the positive aspects of the ideas in the article, or 5) creative solutions to the problems discussed in the article.
 (I won’t be assigning the blue hat this time.)
 The students will then discuss the article according to the perspective of their hat, filling in the corresponding sections of their graphic organizers.This will be my first time implementing this strategy and I’m really excited to see how it goes!
 Finally, the students will watch a video about adoption and complete a comprehension guide.